 (Pic Courtesy of Bourgeois Guitars)

-Part of Dana’s backstory is that he brought his hand-built dreadnought guitars along to Bluegrass legend Tony Rice’s gigs, putting the guitars in his hands and taking onboard the musician’s respectful feedback.
+Part of Dana’s backstory is that he brought his hand-built dreadnought guitars along to bluegrass legend Tony Rice’s gigs, putting the guitars in his hands and taking onboard the musician’s feedback.
+This is integral part of the learning process, and one which arguably isn't done enough in the world of guitars!

 (Pic Courtesy of Bourgeois Guitars)